anderslatif/Kea_SOFT_System_Integration_2024_Spring/00._Course_Material/about_the_course.md

 **Teams**: Communication and hand-ins.
 **Google Docs**: Contains slides and diagrams.

+After the semester the repositories will be made private and uploaded as zip files to Teams.

 Feel free to make PRs.
 This is the reason why I’ve defined a lot of the material in Git.